General Rules

 • For musical theatre auditions:

-• Musical auditions will be accompanied by the piano.
-An accompanist will be provided.
-Singing a cappella or with a recording is not allowed.
+• Musical theatre auditions will be accompanied by the piano.
+An accompanist will be provided, but you will NOT have access to the accompanist before your audition.
+Singing a capella or with a recording is not allowed.

-• You must bring your sheet music in a three-ring binder with cuts clearly marked.
-No fold-out pages.
-It is best to copy your music in two-sided format similar to purchased sheet music with the first page on the back of a title page so that the accompanist begins with the first page on the left-hand side and the second page on the right-hand side of your open binder.
+• Sheet music should be in a three-ring binder with cuts clearly marked.
+It is best to copy your music in two-sided format (similar to purchased sheet music) with the first page on the back of a title page so that the accompanist begins with the first page on the left-hand side and the second page on the right-hand side of your open binder.
+Bring your sheet music in the correct key.

 General Advice